cerea-daml/adomo-mocis-wape-daml-tutorial/README.md

     $ python test_import.py

-Open the notebook and follow the instructions:
+Open the notebook (e.g. with Jupyter) and follow the instructions:

     $ jupyter-notebook tp-shallow-water.ipynb